Kamran-Afzali/Kamran-Afzali.github.io/_posts/robust_regression.md

 ### Conclusion

-In this post, we have provided a simple Bayesian approach to robustly estimate both parameters β and σ of a simple linear regression through the origin, in which the variance of the error term can depend on the explanatory variable.
-It leads to robust estimators of finite population means and ratios.
-The approach is to replace the traditional normal assumption on the error term by a super heavy-tailed distribution assumption.
+In this post, we have provided a simple Bayesian approach to robustly estimate both parameters β and σ of a simple linear regression where the estiamtes are robust to the variance of the error term.
+The specificity of this approach is to replace the traditional normal assumption on the dependant variable by a heavy-tailed t-distribution assumption.

 ```r
 s <- matrix(c(1, .6,